Kaggle/kaggle-api/README.md

 # Kaggle API

-Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python.
+Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python 3.

 Beta release - Kaggle reserves the right to modify the API functionality currently offered.

 ## Installation

-Ensure you have Python and the package manager `pip` installed.
+Ensure you have Python 3 and the package manager `pip` installed.

 Run the following command to access the Kaggle API using the command line: